Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Final Project/Meeting with Dan Milroy.md

 - Job one node A, all
 	- If request 2 cant mape to also node a
 	- Need to encode strong constraints.

+Just to reiterate
+- How do you introduce hard constraitns in GNN's?
+	- Used in drug discovery all the time, reference